 A Company was sent, in support of the 194th, to an area east of Pampanga on December 30.
 It was there that they lost a tank platoon commander, Lt.
 William Read.
 That night, on a road east of Zaragoza, the company was bivouacked for the night and posted sentries.
 The sentries heard a noise on the road and woke the other tankers who grabbed Tommy-guns and manned the tanks’ machine guns.
 As they watched, a Japanese bicycle battalion rode into their bivouac.
 When the last bicycle passed the tanks, the tankers opened fire on them.
 When they stopped firing, they had completely wiped out the bicycle battalion.
 To leave the area, the tankers drove their tanks over the bodies.

 As the Filipino and American forces fell back toward Bataan, A Company took up a position near the south bank of the Gumain River on the night of December 31 and January 1.
 Believing that the Filipino Army was in front of them allowed the tankers to get some sleep.
 It was that night that the Japanese launched an attack to cross the river.

 A Company, on January 5, while attached to the 194th Tank Battalion, withdrew from the Guagua-Porac line.
 It was evening and they believed they were in a relatively safe place.
 Lt.
 Kenneth Bloomfield told his men to get some sleep.
 Their sleep was interrupted by the sound of a gunshot.
 The tankers had no idea that they were about to engage the Japanese who had launched a major offensive.
 In the bright moonlight, the Japanese were easy to see.
-In an attempt to cover themselves, they laid down a smokescreen which blew back into them.
+In an attempt to cover themselves, they laid down a smokescreen that blew back into them.
 There was a great deal of confusion and the battle lasted until 3:00 A.M. when the Japanese broke off the attack.
 Within days of this action, the company returned to the command of the 192nd.